 If you use Debian as your operating system, we recommend upgrading it to at least Debian 7 (Wheezy) and employ all the security updates.
 If that is not possible, try installing a recent GnuTLS version or an OpenSSL backport for Debian 6.

 Debian 7.0, released in 5/2013, originally comes with PHP 5.4 and OpenSSL 1.0.1e.
 It is sufficient if the regular security updates are applied.

 If PHP 5.3 is needed for your system, you can manually downgrade PHP on Wheezy.
 But Please make sure that your SSL library supports TLS 1.2.

 Other Operating System

-If you use an operating system other than Debian, please check your system's change logs or documentations to ensure that it supports TLS 1.2.
+If you use an operating system other than Debian, please check your system's change logs or documentation to ensure that it supports TLS 1.2.

 4. Frequently Asked Questions (FAQ)

 4.1 What will happen if my systems do not support TLS 1.2?

 If you do not upgrade your SSL/TLS library to support TLS 1.2, your shop may face critical security risks in the future and your shop's mobile orders will no longer be transferred from Shopgate to your shopping system.

 On top of that, your customers may not be able to use PayPal on your desktop shop anymore.